- BuildCircuit is a combination of an online store and electronics project tutorials.

 Started in Finland, established and continued in Australia.

-BUILDCIRCUIT.COM is an open source initiative to support students and hobbyists interested in making electronic circuits.
+BUILDCIRCUIT.COM is an open-source initiative to support students and hobbyists interested in making electronic circuits.
 Making electronic projects is a difficult task.
 We have seen many students quitting electronics because they cannot build their projects easily.
 Therefore, the objective of this website is to describe electronics projects in the best possible ways so that students can grasp them quickly.

 Business: From March 1, 2012, BuildCircuit became a sole proprietorship business.
 BuildCircuit received a startup grant from Potkuri, Turku, Finland.
-BuildCircuit.com is for FREE tutorials and projects and www.buildcircuit.net & www.buildcircuit.com.au are the online stores of BuildCircuit.
+BuildCircuit.com is for FREE tutorials and projects and now we have moved all the contents of our online store www.buildcircuit.net and www.buildcircuit.com.au into BuildCircuit.COM.

 The copyright in this website and the material on this website (including without limitation the text, artwork, photographs, images, music, audio material, video material and audio-visual material on this website) is owned by BuildCircuit and Sagar Sapkota.

-Exception to Arduino projects: All the projects related to Arduino can be used for educational purposes.
+The exception to Arduino projects: All the projects related to Arduino can be used for educational purposes.
 All the sketches can be used for non-commercial and educational projects.
 You can use the photographs without my permission, but proper attribution is expected.